tramitit/guides/en/slovakia/issuance_of_building_permit.md

 categories:
 - Slovakia
 date: '2024-06-07'
-description: Learn about the requirement and process of obtaining a building permit in Slovakia.
-Detailed steps, documents, providers, and important considerations.
+description: Learn about the essential steps and required documents for obtaining a building permit in Slovakia.
+Get guidance for smooth project approval.
 draft: false
-meta_title: 'Building Permits in Slovakia: Application and Procedure'
+meta_title: Building Permit Requirements and Process in Slovakia
-title: 'Building Permits in Slovakia: Application and Procedure'
+title: Building Permit Requirements and Process in Slovakia
 translationKey: slovakia-issuance_of_building_permit
 ---

 ## Description
 ### What is it?